umbralcalc/umbralcalc.github.io/_posts/dexetera.md

 - Spatial ecosystem management environments to infer forest wildfire dynamics [@ganapathi2018using] or improve conservation decision-making [@lapeyrolerie2022deep].
 - Weather system simulations to improve decision-making for agricultural yields [@chen2021reinforcement] or enhance stormwater flood mitigations [@saliba2020deep].

-Within this topological archetype there will also be other categories to think are applicable:

-- Types of observation that can be made about the state.
-- Types of action that can be taken by an agent.
-- Types of agent?
-How frequently do these actions get taken?
-On what part of the state?

-Types of actor in this archetype:

-- public health authority and wildlife/national park control authority and livestock/crop farmer 1. spatially detect disease or damage 2. change state of a subset of the population
+Observations of the weighted mean point archetype in the real world typically take the form of either partial or noisy detections of the raw state values before averaging.
+Actors in systems which require this archetype could be public health or wildlife/national park authorities as well as livestock/crop farmers.
+The interactions with these systems would therefore focus on modifying the parameters for spatial detection of disease or damage and changing a subset of the population states directly through interventions.

 The _node histogram archetype_ refers to simulation components which count the frequencies of state occupations exhibited by all of the specified connected states.
 This archetype provides a summary of information about a single network node which exists as part of a larger 'state network', and can be configured in collection with other components of the same type to represent any desirable connectivity structure.
 We have illustrated how this component works in the rough schematic below.